JDLeongomez/CODEC/content/es/publication/Leongomez2017/index.md

   (introductory, personal, interpersonal), also affected their vocal parameters, being more prominent in responses to personal and interpersonal questions.
-Overall, our results suggest that people adjust their vocal parameters according to the perceived social status of the listener as well as their own self-perceived social status.
+Overall, our results suggest that people adjust their vocal parameters according to the perceived social status of the listener as well as their own self-perceived social status."

-author_notes:
-- Primer autor conjunto
-- Primer autor conjunto
-authors:
-- juan-david-leongomez
-- Viktoria R. Mileva
-- Anthony C. Little
-- S. Craig Roberts
-date: 2017-06-14 00:00:00
-doi: 10.1371/journal.pone.0179407
-featured: true
-image:
-  caption: 'Image credit: **Juan David Leongómez 2017**'
-  focal_point: BottomLeft
-math: true
-projects: []
-publication: '*PLoS One, 12*(6), e0179407'
-publication_short: ''
-publication_types: ["article-journal"]
-slides: example-slides
-summary: ''
+# Summary.
+An optional shortened abstract.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Duis posuere tellus ac convallis placerat.

 tags:
 - Voz humana
 - Modulación de la voz